saichler/l8bus/README.md

 a **Person** daily, and they don't have a landline with a fix number.

 ### Phones
-When a **Person** is being assing a room, he picks up a phone from the pool, start using the room, and return the phone at the end of the day.
+When a **Person** is being assigned a room, he picks up a phone from the pool, start using the room, and return the phone at the end of the day.
 In other words, each day, the **Person** has a **new Phone number**.

+## Challenge #1 - Phone Numbers
+While the team can use phone numbers to communicate with each other, it's not practical.
+Phone numbers might change midday, and they will need to frequently go back and forth to the billboard to be updated with the latest list.
+Another challenge is "Which phone number to use for the service?", we have at least two **Persons** that can provide the service.

+# <Work in progress, following is just some notes...>

+# Layer 8 Solution

 ![alt text](https://github.com/saichler/layer8/blob/main/layer8.png)

-# Work in progress from this point...

 ## Challenges
 It all starts with identifying the new **Micro Services** challenges.